sanand0/til/llms.md

 ## Oct 2025

 - 06 Oct 2025.
+Noting a few things that I find #impossible to do today with LLMs:
+  - LLMs can't run experiments / [explorations](https://notes.s-anand.net/explore.md), like trying out on a new tool or web app in an environment, the way I would.
+  - LLMs can't move stuff on my machine, e.g. notes from one list to another, when they're only on my laptop, not GitHub.
+  - LLMs can't capture the past wisdom in my head, e.g. the distilled principles of data visualization that we applied at Gramener.
+  - LLMs can't prioritize my to-do list based on my preferences and what's important to me.
+  - LLMs cannot write a blog post in my style of writing.
+- 06 Oct 2025.
 When recruiting for people in the LLM era, look for questioning ability, sensible thinking, and how they use AI.
 Give them lots of fluff and context.
 Can they cut through it?
 Is their answer concise and to the point or waffling?
 - 06 Oct 2025.
 Like post the industrial revolution, more people will become operators looking after AI, not craftsmen.
 This includes coding.
 - 03 Oct 2025.
 "Find evidence for and against" improves LLM responses far more than "Are you sure?"
 [Mike Caulfield](https://mikecaulfield.substack.com/p/is-are-you-sure-is-a-bad-follow-up)